kartof0nix/sio2-helper/README.md

 ## Beta release
 This is an in-production work.
-Some features ( like editting revealing presets ) are not yet implemented.
-Bugs are expected.
+Some features are not yet implemented.
+Bugs are to be expected.
 This version only works for Firefox and Safari browsers ( only tested on firefox).

 ## Installation